|写作类型：||全部 TEM4 TEM8|

 |话题分类：||全部 小作文 大作文|

-1) summarize the main message of the excerpt, and then
+Summarize the main message of the report, and then

-You can support yourself with information from the excerpt.
+You can support yourself with information from the report.

 Marks will be awarded for content relevance, content sufficiency, organization and language quality.
 Failure to follow the above instructions may result in a loss of marks.

 Report exposes the dark side of conservation